devspace-sh/devspace/docs/pages/cli/commands/devspace_add_port.md

 #######################################################
 ################ devspace add port ####################
 #######################################################
-Add a new port mapping to your DevSpace configuration (format is local:remote comma separated): devspace add port 8080:80,3000
+Add a new port mapping to this project's devspace.yaml

+Format is port(:remotePort) comma separated, e.g.
+devspace add port 8080:80,3000
 #######################################################
 ```